Kleissl/HollowRC/README.md

 2. Unzip the distribution package
 3. Execute HollowRC.exe

-If you're familar with Python and prefer to run the code directly:
+If you're familiar with Python and prefer to run the code directly:

 1. Fork/clone the repository or download the [zipped master-branch source code](https://github.com/Kleissl/HollowRC/archive/master.zip)
 2. Pip install requirements.txt